The Things That Made The Biggest Difference When I Was First Improving My Own Social Skills

 Over the years several people have written me to ask, "When you were first improving your own social skills, what are the changes you made that helped you the most?"
 I'll list them below, with the following disclaimers:

 - Everyone's situation and issues they need to work on are different, so the things that were particularly helpful for me may not be as useful for you.
 It's not that what I focused on is the One True Way, and once you follow in my exact footsteps your own success will skyrocket.
-I wrote this article mainly to respond to the people who were curious about my development.
+I wrote this article mainly to respond to the people who were curious about my background.

 - Changing and improving is a gradual, ongoing process.
 While the things below felt like they gave me bigger bursts of progress, it's not like they transformed me overnight.